 As a kid, I wanted to be an inventor—the eccentric type who single-handedly built ingenious contraptions in the shed.
 Soon, I realised that building with a team (my little brother) was a lot more fun.
-I could bounce ideas around, test prototypes, and generally share in the excitement of creating new things.
+I could bounce ideas around, test gizmos, and generally share in the excitement of creating new things.

 At school, my love for problem-solving led me to study maths and science.
 I enjoyed the rigor of the scientific process and the definitive outcome of a successful experiment.
 I was also deeply interested in all things art and design.
 Initially, I was a lot less successful academically in those subjects, but over time, I compensated for my lack of raw talent with an abundance of enthusiasm.